Installation and set up of Bank Plugins

 Sales and Purchase Units

-* It is important to note that you cannot change this once there has been any usage of this stock item code, you would have to set up a new sock item *
+* It is important to note that you cannot change this once there has been any usage of this stock item code, you would have to set up a new stock item *

 Buying and selling prices both look to the stock unit code and will adjust by the ratio when changing the unit of measure within a purchase or sales order.